Conn Speaker Pipes

 Again, these are treble and midrange units where the sound never gets out of the wooden base -- it all emerges at the tops of the pipes pointed at the ceiling (in the case of the model 146, a small portion of the sound also emerges about a quarter of the way up the pipes at the cosmetic notches).

-Those who test this invention by swamping it in an avalanche of other direct beam loudspeaker sound, particularly with high treble boost, will have trouble hearing what they do and are prone to misjudge them.
-But, the fact is, informed musicians from all over the country would not be spending, in some cases, hundreds of hours, traveling hundreds of miles, and spending hundreds of dollars plus a good deal of energy and attention these days searching to locate and obtain these units if, after they were brought home and hooked up, they did nothing but look pretty.
-A few owners who couldn't be more indifferent about visible appeal have even introduced them into their home stereo systems or connected them to their electric guitars for the "interesting effect" they produce in the sound.
-This wouldn't be happening at all if window dressing was all these units had to offer.
+Part of the reason certain owners fail to be impressed with this invention is that they test it by swamping it in an avalanche of other loudspeaker sound with high treble boost to where the ear cannot hear them.
+The treble portion of the signal being sent to the pipes is best kept FLAT with the treble of the other speakers turned way down to allow the pipes to shine through and carry most of the treble for the whole organ.
+It's easy to be fooled when the pipes are tested against ordinary loudspeakers pushed to the limits like this and nothing more seems to be reaching the ear.
+Informed musicians from all over the country would not be spending, in some cases, hundreds of hours, traveling hundreds of miles, and spending hundreds of dollars plus a good deal of time, attention, and elbow grease searching to locate and obtain these units if, after they were hooked up, they did nothing but look pretty.
+A few owners who couldn't be more indifferent about decoration have even introduced them into their home stereo systems or connected them to their electric guitars for their subtle harmonic effects and the way they spread and diffuse the sound through the room.

 Share this page